 Many modern cameras cannot only take still pictures, but also record videos.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the 1DC provides a higher video resolution than the T5i.
 It can shoot video footage at 4K/24p, while the T5i is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a range of features.
 The 1DC and the T5i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1DC offers a wider field of view (100%) than the one in the T5i (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1DC has a higher magnification (0.76x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D C and Canon T5i along with similar information for a selection of comparators.

 One feature that is present on the 1DC, but is missing on the T5i is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.The T5i has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1DC does not have a selfie-screen.

 The 1DC writes its imaging data to Compact Flash cards, while the T5i uses SDXC cards.
 The 1DC features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the T5i only has one slot.